Locations

 Complete the fields as follows:

-Warehouse Name* [required]
+Warehouse Name* [required field]

 A name to reference the warehouse, e.g. Warehouse 1.